fortyMiles/extract-pdf-by-coordinates/README.md

 ![Electricity bill example](https://raw.githubusercontent.com/sujpdo/extract-pdf-by-coordinates/master/Electricity%20bill%20example.png)

 In this case, since we only care about the total kW⋅h of each electricity bill, our set of coordinates will only include one text element.
-But normally if you wish to extract a group of text elements, the module will return everything inside your defined coordinates with each text element separated by line.
+But normally if you wish to extract a group of text elements, the module will return everything inside your defined coordinates with each text element separated by a new line.

 ```javascript
 import { convert, extract } from "extract-pdf-by-coordinates"